French Christmas Traditions and Celebrations

 Christmas at Les Airelles in Courchevel

 The Christmas magic won’t stop there.
-On Christmas Eve there will be a Christmas gala dinner at La Table des Airelles where you’ll taste the best of traditional French Christmas foods.
-It’s sure to be a Réveillon de Noël to remember!
+On Christmas Eve there will be a gastronomic dinner at La Table des Airelles.
+Guests will taste the best of traditional French Christmas foods.
+It’s sure to be a French Christmas celebration to remember!

 We hope you’ll be able to incorporate some French Christmas traditions into your holiday celebration.
-If you’d like to give the gift of France, don’t hesitate to contact French Side Travel to create a custom itinerary to surprise your loved ones.
+To give the gift of France, don’t hesitate to contact French Side Travel to create a custom itinerary to surprise your loved ones.
 Some of our favorite destinations include Paris, Bordeaux, Normandy, and Southern France.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.